3-Round-Stones/callimachus/README.txt

  # bin/callimachus-setup.bat
  # bin/callimachus-start.bat

+To register a Callimachus service with the operating system (to stop Callimachus on shut down) run the bin/callimachus-install.sh/.bat script.

 In some environments, Callimachus may log "An exception has occurred in the compiler...FilePermission" exceptions.
 This is often due to an issue in the embedded Java compiler and if so has no impact on the run time behaviour of